 Graham helped guide the Big Red to 111 victories and three Ivy League titles in his five years.
 In 2009-10, Cornell finished with a 29-5 mark and advanced to the Sweet 16 of the NCAA Tournament.
 The Big Red established school records for wins, points (2,545), three-pointers (326), and blocked shots (127).
 The season marked the program’s third straight 20-win campaign.Read more »

-Trey Montgomery was hired in August 2018 and enters his first season as an assistant coach with the University of Pennsylvania men's basketball staff.
+Trey Montgomery was hired in August 2018 and enters his second season as an assistant coach with the University of Pennsylvania men's basketball staff.